Conformity controls our identity. We are a slave to other people’s perception.

 This article discusses how differences in social class and political affiliation generate paranoia.
 I would extend this notion to differences in general mean a lack of trust based on familiarity and predictability.
 Essentially this is like xenophobia.
 The typical schizophrenic may be more open to various tribes initially, with high curiosity, until they’ve adopted ideas or traits that each individual tribe tend to judge each other over.
 At this point the schizophrenic type may be judged by both/all tribes, being exiled from many communities in general.
 The presence of the schizophrenic and their set of differences would make the community nervous for the same reason the schizophrenic becomes nervous after their long periods of isolation: because of unfamiliarity and a lack of bonding.
 Ultimately it may be true that those on the schizophrenic side of things end up more inclusionary than those who remain in more homogenous tribes.

-This writing is only to share an example of how such psychoses can manifest.
+This next passage is only to share an example of how such psychoses can manifest.
 I’m sure this is somewhat a common case, but not something everybody will relate to.
 For some it could be as simple as trying drugs and misusing them.
 For some it could be parental abuse.
 For some it could be isolation caused by agoraphobia.
 And so on.

 Let’s consider the case of the homosexual Christian.
 Imagine that they themselves believe that homosexuality is a sin.
 They may begin to reject their urges and thoughts that relate to homosexuality, and eventually may cope via dissociative tactics.
 Assuming that these thoughts and urges are not really their own but part of a sickness or demon infestation within their mind.
 We don’t usually control our thoughts for the most part.
 Instead, we struggle to filter thoughts and silence them.
 This inability to do so can come off stressful and appear to the individual as intrusive.
 Most people may accept and humor many ideas, but for the Christian, it is a sin to do so and there is a threat of eternal damnation.
 Even if this itself isn’t traumatic enough, the individual will experience a culture on a daily basis that opposes them and expects them to oppose themselves.